-A school district opted out of free meals for students.
-Parents are trying to change that.
+A school district opted out of a free meals program, saying students could ‘become spoiled’

 The reversal, she said, was unfair — especially to those families who live paycheck-to-paycheck but do not qualify for the aid.

-At the June meeting, Waukesha School Board Treasurer Patrick McCaffery said students who could not afford meals would be able to qualify under the traditional program.
+At the June meeting, the school board’s treasurer, Patrick McCaffery, said students who could not afford meals would be able to qualify under the traditional program.

 “Our administrative team has never let a large amount of kids fall between the cracks, and it’s not going to happen next year,” McCaffery said.